JetBrains/kotlin/ReadMe.md

 ## If you want to work on the compiler

 The Kotlin compiler is written in Java and Kotlin (we gradually migrate more and more of it to pure Kotlin).
-So the easiest way to work on the compiler or IDEA plugin is
+So the easiest way to work on the compiler or IntelliJ IDEA plugin is

 * download a clean [IDEA 14 EAP build](http://confluence.jetbrains.com/display/IDEADEV/IDEA+14+EAP)
 * [install the Kotlin plugin](#pre-built-plugin)